 The other two changes update rules regarding incorrect lineup cards and the length of time between sets when using an intermission.
 With regard to the lineup card ruling, Rules 7-1-5 and 7-1-6 dictate if a player is wearing a number not listed on the roster, or is wearing a duplicate number, then the offending team will be charged with a substitution to correct the error.
 The change aims to maintain consistency with similar rules, and to further encourage coaches to submit correct lineup cards.

 The final change to Rules 11-5-1 and 11-5-2 simply allows schools the option to take an intermission between the second and third sets, when playing a three-out-of-five format.
 For states utilizing the two-out-of-three format, the intermission will be taken between the first and second sets.
 The intermission, including the required three-minute interval between sets, can last as long as five minutes total, and gives schools more time for promotional or ceremonial events.

 "The committee's aim with these rules was to make the contests run smoother," Oakes said.
 "It gives schools the opportunity to use intermission for special recognition, while keeping consistency from match to match."

-The complete listing of all rules changes approved by the committee is available on the NFHS website at www.nfhs.org.
-Click on "Athletics & Fine Arts Activities' on the home page, and select "Volleyball."
+A complete listing of all rules changes is available on the NFHS website at www.nfhs.org.
+Click on "Activities & Sports" at the top of the home page, and select "Volleyball."